 The Michigan Department of Transportation (MDOT), SWMPC, and other MPOs in Michigan have coordinated to develop a strong methodology and approach regarding performance measures as required by MAP-21 and the FAST Act.
 Work for this item has included attending meetings hosted by MDOT to discuss feasibility of measures to be created within the MPO and MDOT frameworks as well as research regarding final USDOT guidance for the development of measures within the specified areas required by MAP-21 and the FAST Act.
 MDOT has coordinated with SWMPC and the MPOs statewide to develop and provide access to data necessary for the development of performance measures that will lead either to MPOs developing their own targets or agreeing to support the MDOT performance targets.
-The NATS Policy Committee adopted a resolution that supports the MDOT targets for the five safety performance management categories.
-SWMPC will coordinate with MDOT regarding the setting of targets for the remaining required categories for performance measurement.
-Additional required targets will need to be adopted by the NATS Policy Committee in November 2018.
-Continuing this collaboration, and in response to the May 27, 2016 Final Rule for Metropolitan Transportation Planning, MDOT has developed a draft Memorandum of Understanding to delineate responsibilities of MDOT, MPOs, and transit providers in cooperatively developing and sharing information related to transportation performance management data.
-As further final regulations and guidance are issued by FHWA/FTA on specific planning tasks for MAP-21/FAST Act implementation, SWMPC will attempt to shift our work activities to respond to those areas accordingly, most specifically as they relate to the update and development of the 2045 Long Range Transportation Plan and the Transportation Improvement Plan.
+The NATS Policy Committee adopted resolutions that support the MDOT and public transit local targets for the following performance measures: